-Cheaper, or Free SSL certificates are typically only domain validation.
+Cheaper, or Free SSL certificates, like Let’s Encrypt, use domain validation.
 With domain validation, the SSL issuer only checks that you own the domain and nothing more.
 This is done by sending an approval email to an email address that’s already associated with the domain either by being listed on the domain registration WHOIS record, or by being a ‘standard’ email address for the domain.
-For example, for the domain websavers.ca, most SSL certificate providers will provide you with the option of sending the approval email to email@example.com, firstname.lastname@example.org or other similar ‘standard’ email addresses.
+For example, for the domain websavers.ca, most SSL certificate providers will provide you with the option of sending the approval email to firstname.lastname@example.org, email@example.com or other similar ‘standard’ email addresses.

 These certs are cheap or free and most are issued within minutes.
 Check out the link above for the simplest and cheapest (free!)
 Domain Validated certificate option, Let’s Encrypt.